Who is Advanced Collection Bureau, Inc.?

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Advanced Collection Bureau, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 Politely tell Advanced Collection Bureau it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.